 Only the pure in heart can make a good soup.Ludwig van Beethoven

-It's January and it's cold here in the Midwest.
+It's January and it's cold here.
 All I want is hot tea and soup.
 It's hard for me to want a cold smoothie when I am craving warmth and comfort, but high heat kills the probiotics in my cultured foods.
 Well, not all is lost because I have found a probiotic soup that is so easy to make that I've been having it almost every day and loving every drop of it.

 Miso soup is made with fermented miso and is a staple in the Japanese diet.
 They often have it for breakfast and also at other meals of the day.
 Seeing that the Japanese are some of the healthiest people on the earth, I often wondered what they eat on a regular basis.
 It seems that they eat a lot of fermented foods and miso soup is just one of them.
 They also eat fermented tofu, natto, and fermented veggies and fruits like pickles and apricots.
 No wonder they're so healthy!